Dma

 The current read descriptor.

-uint32_t packageSize() const
+uint32_t data_word_size() const

 Returns the package size.

-virtual bool isCountDma() const
+bool compare_purpose_of_use(DmaPurpose purpose) const

 Returns:

-void registerEnable()
+void register_enable()

 Sets the DMAs register so that it is ready to receive data.

-void registerDisable()
+void register_disable()

 Sets the DMAs register so that it is not ready to receive data.